-The Bonds maturing on or after October 1, 2029, are subject to redemption prior to maturity, at the option of the State on any date on or after October 1, 2028, in whole, or in part in integral multiples of \$5,000, and if in part from such series and maturities as shall be selected by the State, less than all of the Bonds of a single series and maturity to be selected as described under "THE OFFERING-REDEMPTION-Redemption Procedure," at a redemption price equal to 100% of the principal amount of the Bonds to be redeemed, plus accrued interest to the date of redemption.
+The Series 2019B Bonds are not subject to optional redemption prior to maturity.
+The Series 2019A Bonds maturing on or after April 1, 2030, are subject to redemption prior to maturity, at the option of the State on any date on or after April 1, 2029, in whole, or in part in integral multiples of \$5,000, and if in part from such maturities as shall be selected by the State, less than all of the Series 2019A Bonds of a single maturity to be selected as described under "THE OFFERING-REDEMPTION-Redemption Procedure," at a redemption price equal to 100% of the principal amount of the Series 2019A Bonds to be redeemed, plus accrued interest to the date of redemption.
 See "THE OFFERING-REDEMPTION-Optional Redemption."